 3. Best Cheap Hostel in Vienna – Hostel Ruthensteiner Vienna

-Share meals in the kitchen, throw meat on the BBQ, or grab a bite to eat from the onsite café-bar.
+Share meals in the kitchen, throw some meat on the BBQ or grab a bite to eat from the onsite café-bar.
 Bikes can be rented for daytime explorations and you can rent a variety of tours.

 Why you’ll love this hostel: